Shubham0315/docker-CLI/InterviewQue.md

 - **Networking stack** :- Host's networking stack is used to provide network connectivity to container.
 Docker containers can be connected to host's network directly or thro virtual network
 - **System calls** :- Host's kernel handles system calls from container, which us how container accesses hosts's resources such as CPU, Memory
 - **Namespaces** :- Docker containers use Linux namespaces to create isolated env for container's processes.
 Namespaces provide isolation for resources such as file system, process ID and network
-- **Control groups** :- Dcoker containers use cgroups to limit and control resources such as CPU, memory, I/O, that container can access
+- **Control groups** :- Dcoker containers use cgroups to limit and control resources such as CPU, memory, I/O, that container can access.
+Used to monitor and limit CPU usage, network, disk bandwidth and memory consumption.
+CGroups prevents larger containers from taking all system resources and slowing down the system/other containers.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------